 Make-ahead: Store the fried onions in an airtight container at room temperature and refrigerate the prepared filling.
 Wait to top the casserole with the onions until just before baking.
 Cooking time may be slightly longer.

-- 2 tablespoon mixed dried herbs - parsley, dill, thyme, whatever you want!
+2 tablespoons mixed dried herbs (parsley, dill, thyme, whatever you want!)

 For the casserole:

 2 pounds green beans, trimmed and cut into 2-inch lengths

 1/4 cup (1/2 stick) regular salted butter

 1 pound cremini or button mushrooms, trimmed and sliced

 2 to 3 tablespoons all-purpose flour